LadislavSopko/libvmm/README.md

 2. clone luajit from https://github.com/LuaDist/luajit.git
 3. comy my files into sources of it
 4. build it.
-5. test it with test/L.lua (I took it from somwher ein the net, its mindless but it sucks allot of ram :)
+5. test it with test/L.lua (I took it from somewhere in the net, its mindless but it sucks allot of ram :)

 If you need help contact me: ladislav.sopko@gmail.com